BuildABuddha/StardewDailyPlanner/DailyPlanner/README.txt

 The .json files are a little harder to edit, but you can easily copy a previous year and save it as 'year_2.json' or something similar like that.

 Upcoming features:
-1) Support for To-Dew mod (so To-Dew and Daily Planner doesn't fight over HUD space, and perhaps even share resources)
+* Support for To-Dew mod (so To-Dew and Daily Planner doesn't fight over HUD space, and perhaps even share resources)
-2) Multiplayer support (I need somoene to help me test this)
+* Multiplayer support (I need somoene to help me test this)
+* Possible further mobile phone support, with an actual app that shows tasks on your phone screen?
+Might be a good alternative to the hud overlay.

 Known issues:
-1) The text boxes on the "Add Task" tab are kind of glitchy, sometimes it's hard to de-select them.
-Pressing 'Esc' or 'Enter' de-selects them for you.
+* Due to needing to be able to save in a local save directory, the mod is disabled if you're a farmhand in a multiplayer game.
+Multiplayer support will be added later.
-2) Really long task names can trail off the right side of the menu.
-A fix for that will come eventually.
+* Long text can trail off the right side of the planner menu.
-3) Text in the Generic Mod Config Menu is not translated with i18n yet.
-4) The overlay hides your floor number while you're in the mines.
+* Issue with the scroll bar when scrolled all the way down then removing a task.

 Credits:
 * ConcernedApe for making Stardew Valley in the first place